dhall-lang/dhall-lang/standard/semantics.md

 ### `let` expressions

-An expression of the form:
+For the purposes of normalization, an expression of the form:

     let x : A = a₀ in b₀